Atos (ATO) AGM 2025 summary

 Free cash flow was negative €2.2 billion, mainly due to the end of one-off working capital optimizations and higher CapEx.

-Net debt after restructuring was €1.2 billion; liquidity at year-end was €2.2 billion.
+Net debt after restructuring was €1.2 billion nominal, with liquidity at €2.2 billion at year-end.

 Board and executive committee updates

-Renewals and new appointments include Jean-Jacques Marin, Françoise Mercadal de la Salle, Serge Chatterjee, and Mandy Menton as censor.
+New appointments and renewals included Jean-Jacques Morin, Françoise Mercadal de la Salle, Serge Chatterjee, and Mandy Menton as censor.

-Philippe Salle became Chairman and CEO in February 2025, bringing renewed momentum and governance checks.
+Philippe Salle was appointed Chairman and CEO in February 2025, bringing renewed momentum.

 Latest events from Atos